abhishekghoshh/ds-algo-cp-problems/docs/graph/TopologicalSort.md

 		while (!stack.isEmpty()) answer[i++] = stack.pop();
 		print(answer);
 	}

+	// TODO intuition is if are doing dfs for a node n1 then all its adjacent
+	//  nodes will be traversed first, then it will come to n1
+	//  the dfs call will go to the deepest node, it will only add node to the stack when there is no
+	//  adjacent unvisited nodes
 	private static void dfs(int start, boolean[] visited, List<List<Integer>> adjacencyList, Stack<Integer> stack) {
 		visited[start] = true;